Pike and shot: Spanish and Imperial developments

+Pike and shot formations were adopted by Afonso de Albuquerque in Portuguese India, influenced by Portuguse veterans who had fought in the Spanish side during the early Italian Wars.

 The armies of Charles V, Holy Roman Emperor and King of Spain, further developed the pike and shot formation.
 The front line of Charles' German Landsknechte consisted of doppelsöldner, renowned for their use of arquebus and zweihänder during the Italian wars.
 The Spanish colunellas continued to show valuable flexibility as the Italian Wars progressed, and the Spanish string of battlefield successes continued.
 The colunellas were eventually replaced by the tercios in the 1530s by order of Charles.
 The tercios were originally made up of one-third pikemen, one-third arquebusiers and one-third swordsmen.
 Tercios were administrative organizations and were in charge of up to 3,000 soldiers.
 These were divided into ten companies that were deployed in battle.
 These companies were further subdivided into small units that could be deployed individually or brought together to form great battle formations that were sometimes called "Spanish squares".

 As these squares matured in usage during the 16th century, they generally took on the appearance of a "bastioned square" – that is, a large square with smaller square "bastions" at each corner.
 The large square in the center was made up of the pikemen, 56 files across and 22 ranks deep.
 The outer edges of the central pike square were lined with a thin rank of arquebusiers totaling 250 men.
 At each corner of this great pike square were the smaller squares of arquebusiers, called mangas (sleeves), each 240 men strong.
 Finally, two groups in open order, each of 90 men and armed with the longer musket, were placed in front of, and to the sides of, the arquebusiers.

 Normal attrition of combat units (including sickness and desertion) and the sheer lack of men usually led to the tercios being far smaller in practice than the numbers above suggest but the roughly 1:1 ratio of pikemen to shooters was generally maintained.
 The tercios for all armies were usually of 1,000 to 2,000 men, although even these numbers could be reduced by the conditions already mentioned.
 Tercio-type formations were also used by other powers, chiefly in the Germanic areas of the Holy Roman Empire.